 Take the routes with fewer stops and go and try to keep elevation changes to a minimum.

-Another big expense are camping fees.
+Another big expense is camping fees.
 There are so many ways to save money on RV parks and campgrounds (click here for details), but boondocking costs $0.
 We are going to focus on this, especially since it will only for overnight!!

 Things to know about boondocking: